-UAA's Center for Community Engagement and Learning is looking for active student leaders to join our ENGAGE Social Issues Team for the 2013-2014 academic year!
+UAA's Center for Community Engagement and Learning is looking for active student leaders to join our ENGAGE Social Issues Team for the 2014-2015 academic year and beyond!

 In addition to carrying out and guiding service projects, Liaisons will promote the work being accomplished by all stakeholders involved in the projects.
 Resources, progress updates, and reflections will be shared over social media platforms including Facebook, blogs, and the CCEL website.

 In addition, ENGAGE students now have the opportunity (but not required) to earn course credit while meeting as ENGAGE Liaisons.
 Fall and Spring semester courses will be offered.

 Thank you for your interest in becoming part of the ENGAGE Social Issues team!

 The ENGAGE Liaison Project is a team of student liaisons who are connecting faculty, UAA students and community partners to address complex community issues.

 About the project, student liaison Rachel Wintz says, "This experience was invaluable.
 I improved my interview skills, research efficiency, learned how to network and communicate in the university setting, and I saw how a project could evolve with the help of a few people who want to share their passion and help others become engaged citizens."

 ENGAGE Social Issues and ADP's eCitizenship Initiative

 Social citizens are a new breed of activists changing the world with their ideas, technology, and passion.
 Are you a Social Citizen?